wjianbo/my-ob-vault/Blog/en/one_note.md

 Mindsets/Principles
 ===================
+0. CHALLENGE
+Don't be afraid of taking challenges.
-0. FAILURE
+1. FAILURE
 Failure is always possible.
 Be prepared.
-1. IMPORTANCE
+2. IMPORTANCE
 Is that important?
-2. KISS
+3. KISS
 Keep it simple, stupid!
-3. LEARN IN PUBLIC
+4. LEARN IN PUBLIC
 A blog isn't considered truly public unless it has a sufficient number of readers.
 Telegram is better.
-4. REPEAT
+5. REPEAT
 > If you’re talking about something new or novel, you’ll have to repeat yourself for years before you’re heard.
 -- 37signals
-5. SMALL
+6. SMALL
 Continuously do small things.
 Take small steps
-6. STANDALONE
+7. STANDALONE
 Don't start challenges like '100 days of xxx' which you never finish.
 Instead, make each task a standalone piece.